-Intermediate goods can be produced by a company for the creation of final goods or finished goods, or it can be sold by the company to some other business that deals with the production of final goods.
+Intermediate goods can be produced by a company for the creation of final goods or finished goods, or they can be sold by the company to some other business that deals with the production of final goods.

-These goods are also called semi-finished goods.
-Intermediate goods can be used in three ways, which are
+These goods are also known as semi-finished goods.
+Intermediate goods can be used in three ways, which are as follows:

-- Produced and used for self.
+- Producing and using for self

-Points on intermediate goods
+Points on Intermediate Goods

-- These goods have derived demand as their demand depends on the demand for the final goods.
+- These goods have derived demand, as their demand depends on the demand for the final goods.

 - The value of these goods is added with the value of the final goods.

-Intermediate good and Gross Domestic Product
+Intermediate Goods and Gross Domestic Product

 The best way to classify goods as intermediate or final goods is done on the basis of the use of that product and not on the basis of the product itself.

-This can be understood better with the help of an example
+This can be understood better with the help of an example.